-The declaration and payment of dividends will always be subject to the discretion of our board of directors and will depend on a number of factors.
+on a number of factors.
 Our board of directors may not declare dividends in the future.

-We have not paid any dividends on our shares of Common Stock since August 2015.
-The declaration and payment of dividends, if any, will always be subject to the discretion of our board of directors.
-The timing and amount of any dividends declared will depend on, among other things: (i) our earnings, financial condition and cash requirements and available sources of liquidity, (ii) decisions in relation to our growth and leverage strategies, (iii) provisions of Marshall Islands and Liberian law governing the payment of dividends, (iv) restrictive covenants in our existing and future debt instruments and (v) global financial conditions.
+We have declared a cash dividend of \$0.05 per share of Common Stock payable which was paid on March 28, 2022 to shareholders of record on March 21, 2022.
+This is the first dividend we have paid on our shares of Common Stock since August 2015.
+The declaration and payment of future dividends, if any, will always be subject to the discretion of the Board of Directors of the Company.
+There is no guarantee that the Company's Board of Directors will determine to issue cash dividends in the future.
+The timing and amount of any dividends declared will depend on, among other things: (i) the Company's earnings, fleet employment profile, financial condition and cash requirements and available sources of liquidity; (ii) decisions in relation to the Company's growth, fleet renewal and leverage strategies; (iii) provisions of Marshall Islands and Liberian law governing the payment of dividends; (iv) restrictive covenants in the Company's existing and future debt instruments; and (v) global economic and financial conditions.
 Therefore, we might continue not paying dividends on our shares of Common Stock in the future.